Azure/azure-iot-device-ecosystem/get_started/stm32cube-stm32nucleo-c.md

 ## 1.2 Hardware components
  - STM32 Nucleo development board ([NUCLEO-F401RE][lnk-nucleo-f4])
  - Wi-Fi expansion board for STM32 Nucleo ([X-NUCLEO-IDW01M1][lnk-nucleo-wifi])
- - Motion MEMS and environmental sensor expansion board for STM32 Nucleo ([X-NUCLEO-IKS01A1][lnk-nucleo-sensors] or [X-NUCLEO-IKS01A2][lnk-nucleo-sensors2]).
- - Dynamic NFC tag expansion board for STM32 Nucleo (optional, [X-NUCLEO-NFC01A1][lnk-nucleo-nfc])
- - When the X-NUCLEO-NFC01A1 board is mounted, an NFC enabled Android phone is necessary to set WiFi SSID and Password with a mobile application.

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device
-Combine STM32 Nucleo with expansion boards as shown in the figure below.
-Then connect the STM32 Nucleo board to your PC using a mini USB cable.
+Combine [NUCLEO-F401RE][lnk-nucleo-f4] with [Wi-Fi expansion board][lnk-nucleo-wifi] as shown in the figure below.
+Then connect the [NUCLEO-F401RE][lnk-nucleo-f4] board to your PC using a mini USB cable.

 ![][1]